NivedithaKarthikeyan/LandregistryApp/docs/source/eventFlow/introduction.rst

 ``Header`` shows which user role is currently used.
 ``Left Panel`` loads a menu according to the selected user role.
-``Main Content Area`` loads the scripts according to the selected menu item.
+``Main Content Area`` loads the scripts according to the selected menu item and renders the corresponding page on the right-side of the app.
+The content area is the major visual portion of the app.

 Each menu loads ``pages`` from the ``bank-web-page/pages`` directory.
 You can tell which menu is loaded by looking at the address bar.